 Phi Phi consists of a group of impressive limestone islands.
 A number of caves can be explored as well as a wealth of underwater life, including lionfish, turtles, scorpionfish and a kaleidoscope of hard and soft corals. he area is also well known for its harmless leopard and reef sharks which are common around Bida Islands.

-Diving trips to Phi Phi are possible every day of the week, on a 3 dives trip 4200 Baht, on our Sunday 4 dives trip 5800 Baht.
-Snorkeling is nice at the Phi Phi sites, charge is 3000 Baht.
+Diving trips to Phi Phi are possible every day of the week on a 3 dives trip 4700 Baht.
+Snorkeling is nice at the Phi Phi sites, charge is 3200 Baht.

 Richelieu Rock is probably Thailand's best divesite.
 Hard corals and soft corals, macro life, schooling fish, barracuda, you can meet anything here.
 Koh Tachai is less colourful but equally beautiful and a challenging divesite.
 Richelieu Rock and Koh Tachai are also home to the gentle giant, the whaleshark.
 Truly spectacular divesites no matter what the visibility.
 Maximum depth 40 meter, slight to strong current, only suitable for experienced divers.